How to understand your mineral rights

 Can I buy the mineral rights to a property I don’t own?

 Yes, you can buy the mineral rights for a property you don’t own.
 This is referred to as a severed estate, where someone owns the property surface rights with the mineral rights being separate.
-To research how to attain these rights, look at the county’s courthouse for a deed record of mineral rights, and then contact the owners of the rights.
+To research how to attain these rights, look at the county’s courthouse for a deed record of mineral rights, then contact the owners of the rights.
 Another way to purchase rights is to do a quick internet search on rights for sale.

 What are the most prevalent minerals for mining?